 Most, if not all, good dehumidifiers provide a small length of hose.
 This drain line allows condensate to flow directly out of the dehumidifier into a nearby sink or floor drain.
 Using only gravity, this process of "porting" your dehumidifier, eliminates the need to empty a water reservoir.
 In some instances, a gravity drain simply isn't plausible, and in crawlspaces, the supplied hose is rarely long enough to reach outside of that space.
 This is where a condensate pumps comes in handy.

 This separate pump works much like a sump pump and collects condensate in a small reservoir.
 Once it reaches a certain point, it expels the water, often pushing it up to 25 feet, horizontally.
-Larger dehumidifiers and restoration dehumidifiers often have pumps integrated into them and provide 20-25 feet of hose, but even some smaller, room humidifiers have an integrated condensate pump, like the Sunpentown dehumidifiers and newer Danby models.
-Whether you need a pump largely depends on your specific circumstances, but almost anyone, the use of a pump that comes either as a basement package (the case with Santa Fe dehumidifiers) or integrated (as with Sunpentown and many Ebac and Dri-Eaz models) can provide convenience.
+Larger dehumidifiers and restoration dehumidifiers often have pumps integrated into them and provide 20-25 feet of hose, but even some smaller, room humidifiers have an integrated condensate pump, like the Danby dehumidifiers.
+Whether you need a pump largely depends on your specific circumstances, but almost anyone, the use of a pump that comes either as a basement package (the case with Santa Fe dehumidifiers) or integrated (as with many Ebac and Dri-Eaz models) can provide convenience.

 Like all appliances, different dehumidifiers use different amounts of energy for operation.
 Typical dehumidifiers can use anywhere from 50 to 800 watts.
 (For comparison sake, a typical lamp uses about 60 watts, while a typical computer uses about 365 watts).
 Danby, Soleus, and Santa Fe dehumidifiers are all Energy Star compliant for lower energy costs.
 Santa Fe dehumidifiers, in particular, are the most energy efficient dehumidifiers available, with some exceeding Energy Star minimum requirements by as much as 50%.
 This can make a large impact on your yearly power bill.
 If you want a good comparison, particularly between larger dehumidifiers, look for the Energy Factor.
 The higher this number the better as it tells how many pints or liters of water are extracted per kilowatt hour of electricity consumed.